 You ideally should use a concrete piers with rebar to fix your sill logs to the foundation.
 Starting with piers will enable a much better foundation and prevent against settlement issues.

 So What’s it All About?

-In summary, if your aim is to build a very simple, quick and easy home, then a butt and pass construction technique is ideal for you.
+In summary, if you aim to build a very simple, quick, and easy home, then a butt-and-pass construction technique is ideal for you.
 Especially if you have limited previous experience in building log cabins.